AndrejMitrovic/dtk/readme.md

 ## Examples

-Use [dub] to build and run any of the examples:
+Use [dub] to run any of the examples:

 ```
 dub --config=buttons